Research

 Abstract

-We examine the impact of early elective birth timing on children’s health and educational outcomes, focusing on cognitive development as measured by primary school grades.
-Our analysis exploits a natural experiment in Spain: the abrupt termination of a generous child benefit at the end of 2010, which led to a sharp increase in elective deliveries during the final week of December.
-Children born during this spike had slightly shorter gestation periods and lower birth weights (though still within the normal range).
-We find that these children experienced higher rates of respiratory hospitalizations in infancy and significantly lower academic performance at age seven.
-These results provide causal evidence on the medium-term costs of early elective deliveries, and underscore the link between neonatal health and human capital formation.
+We examine the impact of early elective birth timing on children’s health and educational outcomes, focusing on cognitive development as measured by elementary school grades.
+We exploit a natural experiment in Spain: the abrupt termination of a generous child benefit at the end of 2010, which led to a sharp increase in elective deliveries during the final week of December.
+Children born during this spike had slightly shorter gestation periods and lower birth weights (within the normal range), and experienced a higher incidence of respiratory disorders during infancy.
+We find that the affected cohort of children had significantly lower academic performance at age seven (in second grade), suggesting large persistent effects on cognitive development.
+Our results provide causal evidence on the medium-term costs of early elective deliveries, and underscore the link between neonatal health and human capital.

 Conferences